 Zoom vs Facetime: Pricing

 Facetime is free and has no premium plans.
-It is part of the Apple experience and anyone with a supported device can take advantage of it.
+It is part of the Apple experience, and anyone with a supported device can take advantage of it.
+The trick here is that you need an Apple device to use FaceTime.
+Many would consider Apple products expensive, and it may be an unnecessary expense if you’re already happy with a non-Apple device.

 Zoom has a free plan, but it has its limitations.
 This free plan lets you host up to 100 participants and take part in unlimited one-on-one meetings.
-However, each group meeting can only be 40 minutes long at most.
+However, each group meeting can only be 40 minutes long.

 If that’s no good for you, you’ll have to sign up for one of the paid plans on offer.
 Pricing is affordable, starting at just $14.99 per month per host.
 You can check out all the pricing plans along with the features each one includes in the image below.

 Keep in mind that the pricing is per host, not per participant.
 You don’t need to pay a monthly fee for every user joining a meeting or webinar.
 The more hosts a company has, the higher the monthly bill is.
-Keep in mind any user can host even without paying, they’ll just be restricted to all the features of the free plan.
+Keep in mind any user can host even without paying; they’ll just be restricted to all the free plan features.

 It’s worth noting that each plan also offers various add-ons.
 These include the ability to increase the number of participants that can join a meeting, the option to add extra cloud recording storage, and more.